Blueberries

 Choosing the Best

-Before refrigerating when you get them home, remove them from the container to better inspect them, removing any that are soggy or have mold, then return them to the container or an air-tight container.
-This will help to prevent other berries from getting mold on them.
+Before refrigerating them when you get home, remove from the container to better inspect them, discarding any that are soggy or have mold, then return them to the container or an air-tight container.
+This will help to prevent getting mold on other berries.

 How to Store Blueberries

-If you’ve ever wondered how to store blueberries so they last longer, the easy answer is to keep them in the refrigerator in the container they came in or an air-tight container.
+The best way to store them so they last longer is to keep them in the refrigerator in the container they came in or an air-tight container.
 They should last in the refrigerator for up to 2 weeks.
-If you’ve found you’ve purchased more blueberries than you can use, just freeze them.
+If you’ve found you’ve purchased more than you can use, just freeze them.
 Spread the unwashed fruit on a cookie sheet and pop in the freezer for about 1 hour, then transfer the frozen blueberries to a plastic freezer bag.
-This is a great way to store blueberries so you always have a stash on hand.
+This is a great way to store them so you always have a stash on hand.

 Blueberry Recipes

-Now that we know some of the benefits of blueberries there are, here’s 20 blueberry recipes to help you add more of this amazing antioxidant-rich superfood to your diet.
+Here’s 20 blueberry recipes to help you add more of them to your diet.

-- Add them to smoothies like this Blueberry Spinach Smoothie, Blueberry Pineapple Smoothie and this Acai Smoothie Bowl
+- Add them to smoothies like this Blueberry Spinach Smoothie and this Acai Smoothie Bowl

 - Toss them in hot oatmeal cereal, Berry Banana Baked Oatmeal, or cooked quinoa for breakfast

-- Add to baked recipes (like Blueberry Muffins, cakes and cookies and these Berry Oatmeal Crumb Bars)
+- Add to baked recipes (like Blueberry Muffins, Easy Blueberry Muffins, cakes and cookies and these Berry Oatmeal Crumb Bars)

 - Toss them in plain Greek yogurt with a little honey

-- Blend to make blueberry juice for this Antioxidant Rich Blueberry Green Tea (this is so refreshing – it’s one of my favorite blueberry recipes)
+- Blend to make juice to add to teas like this Blueberry Green Tea (this is so refreshing – it’s one of my favorite summer drink recipes)

-- Add them to batter to make these Blueberry Banana Buckwheat Pancakes
+- Add them to batter to make pancakes like these Blueberry Banana Buckwheat Pancakes

 - Eat them by the handful as a healthy snack